megaconfidence/opencode.school/lessons/03-enrollment.md

 You just used OpenCode for the first time!
 You typed a [prompt](/glossary#prompt) — a plain-English instruction — and OpenCode acted on it.
 That's the core of how OpenCode works: you describe what you want, and the [agent](/glossary#agent) figures out how to do it.

-In the next lesson, we'll set up a configuration file that tells OpenCode how to behave across all your projects.
+In the next lesson, we'll set up a configuration file that tells OpenCode how to behave across all your projects, so you can customize it to your preferences.
+But for now, take a moment to celebrate your first successful interaction with OpenCode!
+You've just taken the first step towards mastering this powerful tool.